-Women in Islam and the Middle East is a course about women within and without the Islamic community.
-It focuses on women from the early time periods of the rise of Islam until modern times.
+Women in Islam and the Middle East is a course about women within and outside Muslim majority countries.
+It focuses on women since the rise of Islam.
 We consider the textual references to women in the arts, literature and religious texts and references and stories of prominent women as told in the Islamic history books.
-In order to provide a comprehensive exploration of the status of women, the course relies on interviews, guest lectures, images, documentaries, and films produced from a variety of perspectives and through the lenses of a number of disciplines.
+In order to provide a comprehensive exploration of the status of women, we study interviews, guest lectures, images, documentaries, and films produced from a variety of perspectives and through the lenses of a number of disciplines.

-In this course, we aim to explore the role and status of women in the modern and pre-modern Southwest Asia and North Africa with respect to institutions such as the law, religious practices, work, politics, family, and education.
-Additionally, we will examine themes of social protocols, sexuality, gender roles, and authenticity as contested norms.
+In this course, we investigate the role and status of women in the modern and pre-modern Southwest Asia and North Africa with respect to institutions such as the law, religious practices, work, politics, family, and education.
+Additionally, we examine themes of social protocols, sexuality, gender roles, and authenticity as contested norms.

-We also discuss contemporary women (Muslim and non-Muslim), the factors informing constructions of gender and sexuality.
+We also discuss contemporary women (Muslim and non-Muslim), the factors informing the discourses on gender and sexuality.
 We focus on contemporary women in a number of different cultural contexts in order to highlight a variety of significant issues including, veiling and seclusion, kinship structures, violence, health, feminist activism, literary expression, body and mind, and other themes.

-These are some of the topics that will be discussed:
+These are some of the topics that will be discussed throughout the course:

 - The rise of patriarchy in Mesopotamia and Ancient Egypt and a comparison of its quality and intensity in both areas over time, based on translated historical texts and modern historians’ interpretations,